0ss/cXSS/README.md

 ##### for example

 https://example.com/file?description=helloworld
 https://google.com/xss?vulnerableparameter=hmmm

 #### the script is going to replace each parameter with XSS payload like this

 https://example.com/file?description=<script>alert('xss')</script>
 https://google.com/xss?vulnerableparameter=<script>alert('xss')</script>

 #### if It is reflected on the response, it will print vulnerable.

-*disclaimer: part of the script was inspired and taken one-liners bug bounty, and I added my little spicy on it ❤*
+*disclaimer: part of the script was inspired and taken from one-liners bug bounty, and I added my little spicy on it ❤*